curiousitau/wal2http/modular_event_sink_implementation_plan.md

 ## 1. Introduction

-This document outlines the implementation plan for creating a modular event sink system in the `wal2http` project.
+This document outlines the implementation plan for creating a modular event sink system in the `walpipe` project.

 **Status: ✅ COMPLETED**